Class 3 2018 - 2019

 Years 4,5 and 6

-Our main focuses in maths this term are multiplication and division, fractions, decimals and percentages, algebra, converting units, measurement and ratio.
+Our main focuses in maths this term are decimals, measurement, money, time, statistics, geometry in the form of shape properties, position and direction, converting units and measuring volume.
 All year groups will be working hard to consolidate and extend their understanding through guided sessions, independent work and maths zone challenges.
 Times tables rock stars will also feature.
 Children will continue to have on going ‘problem solving’ activities embedded into the maths lessons, where they are encouraged to work together using the skills they have acquired to tackle problems and challenges.
 Times tables are of vital importance in all aspects of maths work in school.
 Please encourage your child to access games on the times tables rock stars website to help their rapid recall of multiplication and division facts related to times tables.

 In English, the children will be given the opportunity to practise and improve their writing skills through the reading of high quality texts.
-This half term, the children will be enthused and encouraged to learn the skills of writing instructions, persuasive letters and recounts in the form of biographies.
-Next half term, we will be studying narratives with the theme of issues and dilemmas running through them.
-We will be revisiting our persuasive letter writing skills as well as writing thought bubbles and diary entries.
+This half term, the children will be enthused and encouraged by studying the skills of writing a story from another culture, a persuasive speech and taking part in a debate.
+Next half term, we will be using our writing skills in the form of explanation texts, fantasy fiction and creating play scripts.

 Grammar and punctuation skills will also be embedded within the guided group sessions during English lessons.
-Spelling will be taught discretely in daily spelling sessions.
+Spelling and will be taught discretely in daily spelling sessions.
 Each child has a weekly word list which is tailored to their individual needs.
 Homework activities are linked to these word lists and informal testing of the spelling words will take place during the daily spelling sessions.
 Please encourage your child to complete their homework activities as this will help to encourage their learning and progress.